biancamanago/mtc_2022_SSR_replication-files/README.md

 &nbsp;&nbsp;&nbsp; Here are the experimental replication files for the manuscript.

 ### <i>Experiment 1</i>
-&nbsp;&nbsp;&nbsp; Experiment 1 was conducted in zTree and you can access those files for all conditions [here](https://github.com/biancamanago/mtc_2022_SSR_replication-files/blob/94b2681d0e2a531bb1d714b11242dc276a7f439c/ztree.zip).
+&nbsp;&nbsp;&nbsp; Experiment 1 was conducted in zTree and you can access those files for all conditions [here](https://github.com/biancamanago/mtc_2022_SSR_replication-files/blob/94b2681d0e2a531bb1d714b11242dc276a7f439c/ztree.zip). <br>

 &nbsp;&nbsp;&nbsp; The experimental conditions are listed in the file names, see below for naming conventions.